knaufinator/6DOF-Rotary-Stewart-Motion-Simulator/README.md

 * [Wire Wrap](https://amzn.to/2u3jiNu)

 ## AC Servo motor settings
 These are my settings on the Servo Driver aasd-15a these both enable specific modes as well define the time it should take to accelerate and decelerate the platform before it hits max speed.
-This is useful for when you want to protect the platform from self destruction due to to fast of movements.
+This is useful for when you want to protect the platform from self destruction due to the fast movements.
 Make them to large and the platform will feel slugish.
 - pn002 - Control Mode - "002"
 - pn003 - Servo enable - "001"
 - pn098 - Gear - "80"